 “Your value will be not what you know; it will be what you share.”

 Virginia Rometty would agree that highly influential and successful people do not stay inside their ivory tower.
-Rather, they go out and impart their knowledge on others.
+Rather, they go out and impart their knowledge to others.
 They nurture the people around them and guide them in their growth to be among the best at what they do.
 That is how you make yourself valuable.

 Sheryl Sandberg (COO, Facebook) on perfectionism